 The Massage Therapy Program at Elgin Community College prepares you for the Illinois state licensing exam.
 Our vocational certificate is far more affordable than area for-profit massage schools and features spacious, modern facilities, experienced instructors, and flexible and convenient class times.
 The program is offered full-time or part-time.
-After completion of the prerequisite, MAS 100, and acceptance of application, the massage therapy program has two yearly start times.
+After completing the prerequisite, MAS 100, and application acceptance, the massage therapy program has two yearly start times.

 Massage Therapy Accreditation

 At Elgin, we know that your education is an investment in your future, and we understand how important your massage therapy program is to be accredited.
 After all, your work as a massage therapist will require your clients to trust you and have confidence in your knowledge and skill.